ArtemisKS/MovieApp/README.md

 ## Cloning the repo & installation

-To get this app up and running, just clone the repository, and open PayKeyTestTask.xcworkspace
+To get this app up and running, just clone the repository, and open MovieSearcherApp.xcworkspace

 ---